jmarizgit/LTLCPP/README.md

 int main(){
-	//std::cout << "Hello World!"; //without "using" namespace "std" cout << "Hello World!"; //we don't need the scope operator "::" because we are "using" namespace "std" return 0;
+	//std::cout << "Hello World!"; //without "using" namespace "std" cout << "Hello World!"; //we don't need the scope operator "::" because we are "using" namespace "std" globally return 0;
 }
 ```